trinkles/spinelytest/README.md

 # spinelytest
+### Disclaimer:
-### Disclaimer: This is done in Windows.
+### This is done in Windows.
 Commit changes on how this is done in Mac or Linux.
+### ESP32 does not connect with 5G networks, only 2.4GHz

 ## Description
 Spinely (test) consists of  **2 different setups --hence 2 different folders**.